-The RMS parameter increases from 1.5 to 2.1 nm and the Ra parameter increases from 1.2 to 1.8 nm when the temperature is increased from 25 to 400° C. This is consistent
+The RMS parameter increases from 1.5 to 2.1 nm and the Ra parameter increases from 1.2 to 1.8 nm when the temperature is increased from 25 to 400°C. This is consistent with the SEM results, which show that the surface topography also changes with increasing temperature.
+This may be related to the degree of crystallinity that is obtained as the substrate temperature increases.
+According to literature data [27], the crystalline structure is obtained above 200°C, and the degree of crystallinity

-Fig.5.
-The AFM image of the surface morphology of the ITO thin film and its 3D representation deposited after 60 minutes with different temperature in °C: 25 (a÷b); 200 (c+d); 400 (e+f)
+Fig. 6.
+The histogram of frequencies with the occurred heights for ITO thin films deposited with different temperatures in °C: (a) 25; (b) 200; (c) 400